coralproject/sponge/pkg/strategy/README.md

 ##### Foreign

-The name of the foreign table or collection.
+The name of the foreign entity.

 ##### Local

-The collection to where we are importing this table into.
+The collection to where we are importing this entity into.

 ##### Priority

-This is a number that specifies which table to import first.
+This is a number that specifies which entity to import first.
 The first priority starts in Zero.

 ##### OrderBy